itss-devops/katacoda-scenarios/terraform-with-nginx/tf-plan.md

-You can check the configuration for errors and validates providers have been correctly initialised.
-Validate is provider-aware with specific cloud-provider errors.
+You can check the configuration for errors and validates providers have been correctly initialized. `Validate` is provider-aware with specific cloud-provider errors.

 `terraform validate`{{execute}}